Glossary

 Executor

-Whether it’s an individual or an esteemed institution such as a bank or a solicitor, they have been entrusted by the deceased to handle their financial matters as stated in their Will.
+Whether it be an individual or an esteemed institution such as a bank or solicitor, the deceased has entrusted them with the responsibility of handling their financial matters as per their Will.
+Rest assured, their expertise and dedication will ensure a smooth transition and proper management of the deceased’s affairs.

 This is the authority from the Court for the Executor to manage the financial affairs of the deceased.